IAmMAddieAtYou/mineimator-to-blockbench/README.md

 ```

 ## Contribution & Issues:
-I am fine with some bugs and possibly some small compatability features, but if you want a pretty large or complicated compatability feature: fork this repo, add it yourself, and then make a pull request.
+I am fine with fixing some bugs and possibly some adding small compatability features, but if you want a pretty large or complicated compatability feature: fork this repo, add it yourself, and then make a pull request.

 [^1]: "This means the script is mostly built around the features that were required for his project to work."